Daniel-Elston/Daniel-Elston/README.md

 - **MSc Data Science & AI Dissertation:** Developed a ML dynamic pricing solution for a major car parts distributor at a data consultancy.
 - **BSc Physics Capstone Project:** Collaborated on [LHC Particle Beam Detection for CERN][LHC Particle Beam Detection for CERN], earning a team commendation.
-- **Rust Exploration:** Currently integrating Rust into projects to optimize system-level performance in data processing.
+- **Rust Exploration:** Integrating Rust into projects to optimize system-level performance in data processing.
 - **Additional Projects:** Please see my repositories for GenAI, NLP, Data Engineering, Deep Learning and more.

 [LHC Particle Beam Detection for CERN]: https://github.com/Daniel-Elston/LHC-Particle-Beam-Detection-for-CERN.git